bcaffo/LittleInferenceBook/manuscript/10_pvalues.md

 ## Exercises
 1. P-values are probabilities that are calculated assuming which hypothesis is true?
-  a. the alternative
+  - the alternative
-  b. the null
+  - the null
 2. You get a P-value of 0.06.
 Would you reject for a type I error rate of 0.05?
-  a.
-Yes you would reject the null
+  - Yes you would reject the null
-  b.
-No you would not reject the null
+  - No you would not reject the null
-  c.
-It depends on information not given
+  - It depends on information not given
 3. The proposed procedure for getting a two sided P-value for the exact binomial test considered here is what?
-  a.
-Multiplying the one sided P-value by one half
+  - Multiplying the one sided P-value by one half
-  b.
-Doubling the larger of the two one sided P-values
+  - Doubling the larger of the two one sided P-values
-  c.
-Doubling the smaller of the two one sided P-values
+  - Doubling the smaller of the two one sided P-values
-  d.
-No procedure exists
+  - No procedure exists